Colorectal Cancer: Tips for Living with a Colostomy

 What is an ostomy?

-This is a type of surgery required when a person has lost the normal function of the bladder or bowel.
+This is a type of surgically created opening required when a person has lost the normal function of the bladder or bowel.
 It could be due to birth defects, disease, injury, or other disorders.
 Such operations include colostomy, ileostomy, and urostomy.
-The surgery allows for normal bodily wastes to leave through a new surgical opening, called a stoma, on the abdominal wall.
+The surgery allows for normal bodily wastes to leave through a new opening, called a stoma, on the abdominal wall.
 An ostomy may be either temporary or permanent.
 People with ostomies must wear special appliances (pouches) over the stoma to collect the waste.
-A colostomy may be placed at any point along the colon.
+A colostomy may be created at any point along the colon.

 Depending on where the ostomy is located, a person with a colostomy may see a difference in the type of stool: